Margaret Edson

-Margaret "Maggie" Edson (born July 4, 1961) is an American playwright.
+Margaret Edson (born July 4, 1961) is an American playwright.
 She is a recipient of the 1999 Pulitzer Prize for Drama for her play Wit.
 She has been a public school teacher since 1992.

 Background and education

 Edson was born in Washington, D.C., the second child of Peter Edson, a newspaper columnist, and Joyce Winifred Edson, a medical social worker.
 Like the protagonist in Wit, Edson is well acquainted with academia.
 A graduate of Sidwell Friends School, a Quaker-run private school in Washington, where she had been active in the drama program, Edson enrolled at Smith College in Massachusetts in 1979, earning a degree in Renaissance history in 1983.
 After graduation, Edson moved to Iowa City, Iowa, where her sister lived, and took a job selling hot dogs during the day and tending bar at night.

 She returned to her hometown of Washington, D.C., and acquired a job as unit clerk in the AIDS and cancer treatment wing of a research hospital.
 Subsequently, she moved to the St. Francis Center (now the Wendt Center for Loss and Healing), where she worked on producing grant proposals.
 At this point, Edson decided to pursue a doctorate in literature, but first wished to write a play.
 Edson worked at a bicycle store in Washington and spent the summer of 1991 writing the first draft of Wit.

 She enrolled in the graduate program in English at Georgetown University in the fall of 1991.
 While in graduate school, Edson volunteered in a D.C. elementary school.
 After she earned her master's degree, she decided to become an elementary school teacher and was admitted to an alternative certification program with the D.C.
 Public Schools.
 She taught English as a Second Language and first grade in D.C.
 Public Schools for six years.